Stories of SuccESS: On Oregon’s South Coast, Educators Are Building New Possibilities for Literacy

 This Spring, teachers from Driftwood Elementary and Riley Creek Elementary came together for a K-5 literacy professional learning session led by Children’s Institute Early Literacy Specialist Erin Lolich.
 Over the course of the two-hour workshop, educators explored the science of literacy, reflected on current classroom practices, and began drafting shared early literacy vision statements for their schools.

-At a time when Oregon continues to face some of the nation’s lowest reading scores, literacy support and professional learning have become increasingly urgent for schools and educators across the state. which is our best opportunity to build children’s skills and confidence to explore the world through reading and writing.
+At a time when Oregon continues to face some of the nation’s lowest reading scores, literacy support and professional learning have become increasingly urgent for schools and educators across the state.
+The work is specially important in the early years, when strong literacy instruction helps build the foundation for children’s learning and development.

 The workshop invited educators to move beyond isolated solutions and examine both the strengths already present in their schools and the needs still emerging.
 Teachers completed an in-depth literacy strength and needs assessment; while also sharing practical ideas and classroom routines they could immediately bring back to students.